ArtinNazarian/Capstone_Project_One/README.md

 If the user is interested in learning more about a specific recipe, they click on View Recipe.
 They can also add the recipe to the Favorites page by clicking the heart icon.

 I decided to use Local Storage in order to keep track of any recipes that have been added to the favorites instead of saving each recipe into a database.
 The Favorites link in the nav bar takes the user to the Favorite page where they will see a table that holds recipes that are added to the local storage.
 The table shows the name of the recipe and it has a View button and a Delete button.

  ### Tech Stack
  Fron End: HTML CSS Bootstrap\
  Back End: Flask SQLAlchemy Python JavaScript

+ ### Database
+ The applicaition has just one table that used to hold username, email an password.
+The password hashed and then saved to the db using bcrypt